Helium Tanks: Should You Rent or Buy?

 Or you order the disposable tank on its own, and get the balloons (foil or latex) separately.
 This 14.9 cubic feet tank fills approximately 50 x 9" latex balloons, 27 x 11" latex balloons or 27 x 18" mylar balloons.

-Prices vary, depending on the supplier, but you can expect to pay about $30 for the balloon kit and about $45 for the slightly larger disposable tank that comes without balloons.
+Prices vary, depending on the supplier, but you can expect to pay about $70 for either the balloon kit or the slightly larger disposable tank that comes without balloons.
 If you are buying online, make sure to check the shipping costs!

 If you close the valve securely, no helium will leak out.
 So you can keep this tank for months, and keep filling your balloons (assuming that you just need a few balloons, e.g. to make a beautiful balloon bouquet).